niblyx-malnus/goals/doc/scries.md

 #### `/goal/[owner.id]/[birth.id]/seniority/[ship]/[?(%c %p)]`

-Given a goal id, a ship, and either 'c' or 'p', determine the goal which gives the given ship their highest level of influence over the given goal.
+Given a goal id, a ship, and either 'c' or 'p' (for "chef" or "peon"), determine the goal which gives the given ship their highest level of influence over the given goal.
+In other words, get the most senior goal which contains the given goal on which the given ship is either a "chef" or a "peon".

 #### `/goal/[owner.id]/[birth.id]/harvest`